 “Let us eat and drink, for tomorrow we die!”

 Then it was revealed in my hearing by the LORD of hosts,

 “Surely for this iniquity there will be no atonement for you,

 Even to your death,” says the Lord GOD of hosts.

 d.
-For this iniquity there will be no atonement for you: What is this sin that can’t be forgiven?
-The sin of ignoring God, of refusing to humble yourself before the LORD and repent.
+For this iniquity there will be no atonement for you: What is this sin that can’t be forgiven, that has no atonement?
+It is the sin of ignoring God, of refusing to humble yourself before the LORD and repent.
 Jerusalem was doing everything except the essential thing they had to do to prepare for the attack, and because they rejected the LORD, there would be no atonement for them.

 i.
 “Our hearts are top-full of harlotry, ready to shift and shark in every by-corner for comfort; to hang their hopes on every hedge, rather than to roll themselves upon God, ‘the hope of Israel.’”
 (Trapp)